 The problem isn't that we're losing our touch, though.
 In fact, it's partly that we're a little too good at fighting wildfires — by oversuppressing them for decades, people disrupted natural fire cycles and let too much wildfire fuel build up.
 Forestry managers now light controlled burns to clear out this excess debris.

 More people also now live near forests than in the past, raising both the stakes and chances of a fire.
-From 2001-2012, humans started six times more wildfires than lightning did.
+From 2001 to 2012, humans started six times more wildfires than lightning did.
 Backyard burn piles and arson are two of the top human causes, although cigarettes, campfires and catalytic converters are also often to blame.
-California's 87,000-acre La Brea Fire in 2009 was reportedly started by a cookout at an illegal marijuana farm.
+California's 87,000-acre La Brea fire in 2009 was reportedly started by a cookout at an illegal marijuana farm.

 But Ochoa worries, as do many scientists, that there's another, even more dangerous culprit fanning the flames: global warming.
 "We still have a long way to go on prescribed burns," he says.
 "But I would say that while we are making improvements on that, in some regards the global warming is outrunning our ability to do it."